Who is Scout?

 That life has led me here, to where I could create WordTrails

-I mean, here I am, under a desk.
-Being told that this is the smartest and best thing to do if someone fires a nuclear warhead at me.
-Wait one sec.
 Can we even talk about the utter ridiculousness of Nuclear Winter?
 Who would WANT to survive into that?
 No thank you.
 And…the whole endless stream of stupidity that this choice illuminated, but no one was looking at.

-The soup of emotions and thoughts I was inside is quite a stew, with an overriding flavor of – “Seriously?
-This is the best the adults in this room can do?
-We are f*&%ked.”
-Of course, I did not know that word but there is no other word that captures the depth of the feeling of absolute…I see I still don’t have another word.
+The soup of emotions and thoughts inside me was quite a stew, with an overriding flavor of – “Seriously?
+If this is the best the adults in this room can do, we are f*&%ked.”

-Picture this: I was in a place of absolute profound happiness.
+The Quarters.
+I was in a place of absolute profound happiness.
 Satisfaction.
 Everything was JUST RIGHT in my world as I was playing with a stack of quarters that I had found in my mom’s purse.
 I was oblivious to anything but my own joy with these beautiful, clinking, shiny things.

 I don’t know how old I was – pretty darn small.
 Barely verbal, I think.
 My dad came into the room, saw me, and lost it.
 Where did you get those quarters?
 Still feeling safe and happy, oblivious to any danger, I answered, Mom’s purse.